apache/spark/docs/howto/operator/google/cloud/functions.rst

    service account.

 The typical way of assigning Cloud IAM permissions with ``gcloud`` is shown below.
-Just replace PROJECT_ID with ID of your Google Cloud Platform project and SERVICE_ACCOUNT_EMAIL with the email ID of your service account.
+Just replace PROJECT_ID with ID of your Google Cloud project and SERVICE_ACCOUNT_EMAIL with the email ID of your service account.

 .. code-block:: bash